What Is a Plant-Based Diet? Benefits and Foods to Eat

 • Plants are not fat-free.
 The body requires a certain amount of fat to function properly, and plants provide all that is needed.

-• A WFPB diet is far from depriving.
+• A plant-based diet is far from depriving.
 There are so many foods to eat including healthy nachos, lasagna, chili, soups, stews, and even desserts.
 Check out some fabulous recipes in our Recipe Index.

-I highly suggest watching the documentary Forks Over Knives from Netflix or Amazon to understand scientific research and studies supporting this way of eating, as well as checking out these other recommended resources.
+We highly suggest watching the documentary Forks Over Knives from Netflix or Amazon to understand scientific research and studies supporting this way of eating, as well as checking out these other recommended resources.

 In 2017, Kaiser Permanente, the largest healthcare organization, came out in support of whole food plant-based nutrition with their Healthy Living: Eat Healthy Live Better program.